Book Tour

 medieval bridge ucanha wine village douro valley

 If you need a break from all the wine tastings, you can visit one of the six wine villages in Douro Valley.
-In here, you can discover the Portuguese religious heritage at the Monastery of Salzedas, be amazed at the aromatic garden built on the ruins of Monastery of São João de Tarouca or walk on the medieval fortified bridge of Ucanha.
+There, you will discover the Portuguese religious heritage at the Monastery of Salzedas, be amazed at the aromatic garden built on the ruins of Monastery of São João de Tarouca or walk on the medieval fortified bridge of Ucanha.

 Another place that I particularly enjoyed visiting is the tiny village of Tabuaço, where you can find the most complete watch in the world – I kid you not, it is a massive watch that occupies three large wardrobes, all made by hand by a wonderful local artisan.

-Before I dive into this section of the article, let me make a disclaimer: I don’t like physical activities at all and it wouldn’t occur to me to make them in Douro Valley due to the high temperatures.
+Before I dive into this section of the article, let me make a disclaimer: I don’t enjoy doing physical activities in the Douro Valley due to the high temperatures.
 Nonetheless I reckon that this is becoming increasingly popular in the region and so I made an honest effort to make a compilation of (the few) physical activities to do in Douro Valley.

 Cycling